jlamypoirier/generative-image-model/README.md

 -Saving and loading variable definitions for a specific network

--Combining tensors into a larger ones

 -Setting up and running the graph trainer, and feeding the training parameters

+-Running the test phase

--Managing the training data: loading , batch generation, labels, data augmentation (in progress)
+-Managing the training data: loading , batch generation, labels, preprocessing, input pipeline (in progress)

--Running the test phase (planned)

 See the code and examples for more details.